chadmcrowell/killercoda-scenarios/kubernetes-access-raw-api/intro.md

 ### Welcome !

-In this scenario we'll learn an alternate way to access the Kubernetes API instead of using kubectl.
+In this scenario, we'll learn how to access the Kubernetes API using curl instead of kubectl.

-**HAVE FUN**
+**ENJOY!**